International Nehama Lifshitz Vocal Competition

 To popularize Jewish music, to seek out its most talented performers and composers and to continue cooperating with them.
 We aim at helping creative young people in this field to realize their potential and to communicate with peers the world over.

-Group B and C competition – Lithuanian Jewish (Litvak) community, Jaša Heifetz hall, Pylimo str.
+Group C competition – Lithuanian Jewish (Litvak) community, Jaša Heifetz hall, Pylimo str.
 4, Vilnius

 September 27 – Closing of the competition and the Concert of the winners – Vilnius Gaon Museum of Jewish History, Naugarduko str.
 10, Vilnius.